saltstack/salt-describe/docs/gettingstarted.rst

 ========================

 Now you are ready to start using Salt describe, and auto generating your SLS files for all of the systems you want to manage.
-Salt describe is a Salt runner, so you need to use the cli tool ``salt-run`` to interact with the extension.
+Using the Salt describe Salt runner, you can use the cli tool ``salt-run`` to interact with the extension.
 The command looks like the following: